How to Use Google Trends to Time Your Bitcoin Buys (The "Retail Gap" Strategy)

 What Google Trends score signals a Bitcoin buy?

 A score below 40 while price is above its 200-day moving average is historically a strong buy signal.
 Scores above 80 typically indicate peak retail FOMO and potential price tops.
-Right now we're around 35, which falls squarely in the Retail Gap zone.
+Right now we're around 20 out of 100 (where 100 represents peak search interest over the period), which puts us squarely in the quiet accumulation zone — historically the strongest setup in the cycle.

 How often does the Retail Gap appear?